-At each enrolment, you decide how many Health Dollars, Credits and Well-being Account funds if any, to deposit in your HSA.
+At each annual enrolment, you decide how many Health Dollars, Credits and Well-being Account funds if any, to deposit in your HSA.
+These are optional contributions.
 It's like having a special-purpose chequing account.
+The maximum deposit per year is the total amount of your annual Health Dollars, Credits and Well-being Account funds.

-- the maximum deposit per year is the total amount of your annual Health Dollars, Credits and Well-being Account funds.
-These allocations are irrevocable - HSA funds are available in March following annual enrolment - HSA funds must be used in the benefit plan year they are deposited, otherwise they are forfeited - you must be an HSA participant when you incur an expense in order to claim the expense or carry it forward for reimbursement the following benefit plan year
+- HSA allocations are irrevocable TELUS cannot reverse this allocation once the benefit plan year has started - HSA funds are available in March following annual enrolment - HSA funds must be used in the benefit plan year they are deposited, otherwise they are forfeited - You must be an HSA participant when you incur an expense in order to claim the expense or carry it forward for reimbursement the following benefit plan year